pragtical/widget/README.md

 ## Installation

-The library is a git submodule of the Pragtical editor so no additional steps are neccesary to install.
+The library is a meson subproject of the Pragtical editor so no additional steps are neccesary to install.

 ## Usage